Skip to content

 Key Designs

-2. Automated Spatial VQA Data Pipeline
+2. Automated Spatial VQA Data Pipeline: End-to-end generation of 3D-annotated tasks from general images

-• Mechanism: Built upon PaliGemma2-3B, the model takes a point cloud map \(\mathbf{X} \in \mathbb{R}^{H \times W \times 4}\) as input (first 3 channels encode 3D coordinates; the 4th channel is a validity mask).
-Sinusoidal positional encodings and a learnable patchify convolutional layer produce feature maps, which are concatenated with SigLIP visual features along the feature dimension and fused via a linear projector before being fed into the language model.
-During training, the visual encoder is frozen; the patchify layer, fusion projector, and LLM are jointly fine-tuned.
+RGB alone makes precise distance and size judgments difficult, so Ours adds a point cloud branch to PaliGemma2-3B.
+The point cloud map is denoted as \(\mathbf{X} \in \mathbb{R}^{H \times W \times 4}\), where the first three channels are 3D coordinates and the fourth is a validity mask.
+It is processed through sinusoidal position encoding and a learnable patchify convolution layer into a feature map, then concatenated with SigLIP visual features along the feature dimension.
+A linear projector fuses them before they enter the LLM.
+During training, the visual encoder is frozen, while the patchify layer, fusion projector, and LLM are jointly fine-tuned.

 Loss & Training

-Standard VLM SFT cross-entropy loss.
+Standard VLM SFT cross-entropy loss is employed.
 AdamW optimizer, learning rate \(2 \times 10^{-5}\), batch size 256, trained for 70K steps.
-Spatial VQA data is mixed with LLaVA-Next general VQA data at a 1:7 sampling ratio to preserve general capabilities.
+Spatial VQA data and LLaVA-Next general VQA data are mixed at a 1:7 sampling ratio to maintain general capabilities.

 Key Experimental Results